zhigang-yao/events/iccm-satellite-24.md

 ---
 layout: default
 title: The Second Symposium of Geometry and Statistics in China
-description: Shanghai Institute for Mathematics <br>
-and Interdisciplinary Sciences <br> Sanya and Shanghai Jannuary 8 - 12, 2025 (tentatively)
+description: and Interdisciplinary Sciences <br> Sanya and Shanghai Jannuary 8 - 12, 2025 (tentatively)
 ---
 <!-- ![tour](./pic/simis-tour-2.jpg)
 ![tour](./pic/tsimf-tour.png) -->